DocDams/SQLIEzPlatformAdminUiExtended/README.md

 - **visible** Display column
 - **readonly** Disallow modifications in edit form

+### Supported types

+List of supported Doctrine types :
+- string
+- text
+- integer
+- float
+- decimal
+- boolean
+- date
+- datetime

-**NOTE** : Be careful if you choose to specify the return type on getters : in creation mode, getters will return 'null' so please provide a default value or nullable in type of return (see getter in above class example)
+**NOTICE** : Be careful if you choose to specify the return type on getters : in creation mode, getters will return 'null' so please provide a default value or nullable in type of return (see getter in above class example)